learn-co-curriculum/java-if-statement-lab/README.md

     - If opponent 1 plays rock, print "Opponent 1 plays rock."
     - If opponent 1 plays paper, print "Opponent 1 plays paper."
     - If opponent 1 plays scissors, print "Opponent 1 plays scissors."
-  - You _must_ tell the user which component won or if it was a tie.
+  - You _must_ tell the user which opponent won or if it was a tie.
     - If both opponents play the same sign, print "The opponents tie!"
     - If opponent 1 wins, print "Opponent 1 won!"
     - If opponent 2 wins, print "Opponent 2 won!"
   - You _must_ make use of conditionals (`if` statements, `if-else` statements, or `if-else if-else` statements).
   - Hint: It is recommended to use a **chained conditional**.
-This is when we have `if` statement, `else if` statements, and an `else` statement.
+This is when we have an `if` statement, `else if` statements, and an `else` statement.

 Run the program after you finished completing the above instructions.
 It is advised you test out this program several times to ensure that all options are